JBisquick/rock-paper-scissors/README.md

 # odin-rock-paper-scissors

-A website that allows you to play rock, paper, and scissors on your computer.
+A website that allows you to play rock, paper, and scissors against the computer.

 **Link to Project:** https://jbisquick.github.io/odin-rock-paper-scissors/